 A heated discussion around the dining room table at Mr Starkey’s South Betoota residence on Sunday morning resulted in the former boxer and junior Rugby League coach learning that his top four favourite athletes of all time were in fact, Muslims.

 “Turns out El Magic isn’t the only one.
 Sonny Bill Williams, Iron Mike Tyson….
 MUHAMMAD ALI!
-If Arthur didn’t have that google thing on his phone – I would have bet otherwise… It’s a real shock”
+If Arthur didn’t have that google on his phone – I would have bet otherwise… It’s a real shock”

 Mr Starkey has stated that while he “still harbours hostile feelings towards Muslims” – he is now very willing to spend more time understanding the people and their faith.

 “Sport means more to me than anything else.
 I was a young bloke when Ali was The Greatest and I followed Mike Tyson’s career from day dot… I can’t believe I didn’t know about them – I’ve read both their autobiographies several times.
 I guess I must just tune out when reading about all their personal stuff,”

 Mr Starkey has also stated that he believes the same athletes he has worshipped over the years are shining beacons for a religion that has been so marginalised by mainstream media,

 “Tyson, didn’t he used to be a bad little pr*ck… I’ve looked him up again and it seems he has been squeaky clean since converting to Islam.
 The same with Sonny Bill Williams, his behaviour, career and public profile improved dramatically after he began practicing.
 It’s very impressive.
 We better stop talking about him actually, out of respect to, you know.”